 The third controlled area is the surface level parking and adjacent landscaping along the rear (south) of the buildings.
-The surface runoff is to be captured and conveyed by trench drains into maintenance holes STM-MH1, STM-MH2, STM-MH3 and STM-MH4.
-These maintenance holes will discharge to a modular underground stormwater storage tank located adjacent the south side of the underground parking.
-An inlet control device placed in the outlet maintenance hole STM-MH5 will be used to restrict the discharge from the modular storage tanks into the storm sewer system during and following a rain storm event.
+The surface runoff from the parking area is to be captured and conveyed by trench drains into maintenance hole CBMH-MH2 and catch basins CB1, CB2, and CB3.
+The surface runoff from the landscaped area south of the surface parking is be captured by shallow swales that will convey the runoff to rear-yard catch basins.
+The maintenance holes, catch basins and rear yard catch basins will convey the runoff by means of a storm sewer to maintenance hole STM MH1 which will in turn discharge to precast concrete underground stormwater storage tank located below the eastern drive isle of parking level P2.
+The stormwater tanks will be discharged by means of a duplex cistern pumping system to be determined by the mechanical engineer, which will restrict the discharge from the storage tanks during and following a rain storm event.